trueos/trueos-docs/trueos-handbook/helpsupport.rst

  ./mkport.sh /usr/ports/

-This will create a port which can be installed.
+This creates a port which can then be installed.
 The name of the port is located in :file:`mkport.sh`.
 This example determines the name of the port directory, changes to it, and then builds the port.
 Since this system is already running the |trueos| graphical utilities, :command:`reinstall` is used to overwrite the current utilities: